Greece Foodies

 A brief history of Mykonos:

-Mykonos was established during the Gigantomachy, the conflict between Zeus and the Giants, according to myth.
-Hercules, Zeus’ son, ultimately slaughtered the Giants and flung them into the sea; the giants turned to stone and formed what is now Mykonos.
+According to myth, Mykonos was established during the Gigantomachy, the conflict between Zeus and the Giants.
+Hercules, Zeus’ son, ultimately slaughtered the Giants and flung them into the sea; the giants turned to stone and formed Mykonos.

 The Carians from southwest Anatolia were the first to settle on Mykonos, followed by the Ionians, Romans, Byzantines, Catalans, Venetians, and Ottomans.
 Mykonos was previously a poor island based on sailing, fishing, and textiles, and it was nearly entirely abandoned after WWI.
 Tourism eventually started to dominate the economy in the mid-twentieth century, thanks to the excavation of Delos.
 Mykonos is today one of the most prosperous islands in Greece and the globe.